iManagement

 Interpretation

-• the likely presence of brood,
+• the probable presence of brood,

-• the overall vitality of the colony,
+• the general vitality of the colony,

-• possible nutritional or sanitary stress.
+• any nutritional or health stress.

 Learn more:

-The fascinating secrets of debris analysis
+The fascinating secrets of reading hive debris

 Real-time observations